An updated view on the ATOMKI nuclear anomalies: Results

 For a range of nucleon parameters $a_{p,n}\simeq {\cal O}(10^{-4})$, as suggested by Fig.~\ref{plot:vector}, one get an estimate for the anomalous $^{12}$C transition mediated by an axial $X$ boson of

 which is in order of magnitude accord with the ATOMKI result which predicts a value of $3.6(3)\times 10^{-6}$ for this rate~\cite{Krasznahorkay:2022pxs}.
+We stress again that this conclusion strongly depends on our order of magnitude estimate of the $\hat D_3^\sigma$ matrix element, which seems to indicate that an axial vector state might be favored for a combined explanation.
+However to properly test its consistency with the $^{12}$C anomalous transition, the relevant matrix element must be properly computed.
+Until then no definite conclusions can be drawn.
 In a general scenario where both vector and axial couplings to nucleons are present, the decay width for the real $X$ emission is the direct sum of the two contributions.
 Assuming vector and axial couplings of the same order of magnitude, the axial contribution would typically dominate over the vector one.

 Intriguingly, for the case a pure axial boson $S^\pi = 1^+$, in the parameter space where the $^4$He and $^8$Be anomalies can be explained, other experimental anomalies can be simultaneously satisfied, while being compatible with current constraints on the electron couplings of the $X$ boson.
 This is the case of the KTeV anomaly in $\pi^0 \to e^+ e^-$ decay~\cite{KTeV:2006pwx}, inside the green region in Fig.~\ref{plot:vector}, and the anomalous magnetic moment of the electron $(g-2)_e$, as we will explain in the following.